parallel-finance/Open-Grants-Program/applications/Parallel.md

 * **Team Name:** Parallel
 * **Payment Address:** 0x17816E9A858b161c3E37016D139cf618056CaCD4

 ## Project Overview :page_facing_up:

-Parallel finance is a decentralized lending/borrowing and staking protocol built on top of the substrate framework and connected to the Polkadot ecosystem.
-Our platform will allow users to earn "double interests" from staking and lending their tokens simultaneously.
+Parallel finance is a decentralized lending/borrowing and staking protocol built on top of the Polkadot ecosystem.
+Our platform will allow users to earn "double interests" from staking and lending their tokens simultaneously (hence the name "parallel" finance).

 ### Overview

 Our platform offers a few key features and benefits:
-* Lending and borrowing: our decentralized platform will allow users to lend and borrow assets based on interest rates.
+* Lending and borrowing: users can lend and borrow assets based on interest rates.
 * Staking: users can participate in Polkadot’s network validation and earn rewards.
-* Earning double interests: users can choose to stake and lend out their tokens simultaneously based on our novel approach
+* Earning double interests: users can choose to stake and lend out their tokens simultaneously based on our new approach
 * Powered by Substrate: our platform benefits from the speed, resiliency and convenient upgradability of Polkadot

 Our project utilizes substrate framework and is built on top of polkadot parachain ecosystem: